 I have also been involved in setting up our Badger Baiting School Awareness Programme, which is being delivered to teenagers by the police or badger groups.

 In addition, I have facilitated an agreed annual donation by Naturewatch Foundation to the PAW Forensic Analysis Fund, which police can access to assist in the cost of forensic investigations on wildlife crime cases.
 For example, DNA testing of badger hair.

-With meetings, conferences, networking and presentations complete for 2018, it’s been very rewarding to see such progress in a relative short period of time, and provides an encouraging base to further develop our Badger Baiting Campaign in 2019.
+With meetings, conferences, networking and presentations, it’s been very rewarding to see such progress in a relative short period of time, and provides an encouraging base to further develop our badger baiting campaign.

 I sincerely hope that my policing and wildlife experience, along with my passion and determination to fight badger crime helps you feel confident to contact me should you suspect someone is involved in the illegal persecution of badgers.
 Our strict confidentiality protocols and high security email system means that your identity, should you choose to reveal it, will be kept absolutely safe, and any perceived risks managed.

 We have the means and expertise to investigate your leads, we just need you to be our eyes and ears.

 If you know anything at all, however small, please contact me on:

 I hope to hear from you soon!